StevenBlack/vocab/million-dollar-words.md

 ### tenebrous
 Gloomy and dark.
-Stormy skies are tenebrous.
-So are the expressions on the faces of depressed people.

 ### tergiversation
 Ambivalence; a continual changing of one's mind.
-Someone who can't decide what to wear to a party- or whether to go at all—is suffering a bout of tergiversation.

 ### terrapin
 An edible freshwater turtle.
-The name comes from the Algonquin Indians.
-Useful if you're ever offered turtle soup: "It has terrapins in it," you'll say.

 ### thalassic